 How come Cadbury’s sells blocks of chocolate for $4 while Three Chocolatiers sells theirs for double the price.
 Any is it that BigW sells $30 jeans while Calvin Klein can sell $300 jeans?
 It’s not about the price tag – it’s about the brand.

 The reality is that the jeans are probably made in the same sweatshops, with the same material, at a similar cost however one brand is able to sell them for ten times the amount of another.
 It doesn’t matter which way you look at it, the answer always comes back to your brand.
 What kind of reputation do you have?
 Does the client see value in what you offer and is it relevant?

 5 reasons why people buy – and none of them are about the price!

 When the client sees the value, the price becomes irrelevant.
 I’m in the process of planning a birthday party.
 With spring here I thought that a picnic would be a fun and different way to celebrate my September birthday.
 I’d been trawling the internet for ideas and stumbled across a company that not only styles picnics beautifully, but they can also produce one of those amazing grazing tables.
 The cost of their service is more than what I’d spend doing it myself but it’s my birthday.
 I don’t want to be running around the morning of my party, setting up, putting out tables and chairs and organizing food.
-I want a stress-free option and something that it going to look great.
+I want a stress-free option and something that is going to look great.
 Oh, and they pack away once the picnic is over – bonus!
 I see the value in what is being offered and I am more than happy to pay a higher rate for the opportunity to have a relaxed and fun birthday.

 “Branding is what people say about you when you’re not in the room.”
 This is a famous quote from Amazon founder Jeff Bezos, and it demonstrates the power of branding.
 It also highlights the fact that your brand is all about your reputation.